Skip to main content

 Checking the size of directories and content

-To chek the size of the current directory or any directories in it use the du command.
+To check the size of the current directory or any directories in it use the du command.

 note

-du command alone will output all directories, hidden as well, in real time so it will take a few momments to finish.
-It is recommended to execute the command with some of the following options to make the process more clear and consice.
+du command alone will output all directories, hidden as well, in real time so it will take a few moments to finish.
+It is recommended to execute the command with some of the following options to make the process more clear and concise.

 OptionDescription